DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Introduction

 The question of which topology is energetically superior has no universal answer.
 Verstraten et al.~\cite{Verstraten2016} demonstrated that the crossover between SEA and PEA efficiency depends on gravitational offset and spring tuning, Beckerle et al.~\cite{Beckerle2017} showed the energy-optimal topology varies with operating position, and Yesilevskiy et al.~\cite{Yesilevskiy2018} found task-dependent advantages for both topologies in hopping monopeds.
 The consistent conclusion is that the optimal choice depends on the operating regime, which in legged locomotion changes within a single stride~\cite{Geyer2006}.
 Prior work has sought to combine these benefits through a variety of variable impedance architectures~\cite{Vanderborght2013}, including clutched parallel springs~\cite{Haeufle2012, Plooij2016, Geeroms2017}, clutchable series elastic actuators that lock the motor during elastic phases~\cite{Rouse2014}, fixed series-parallel combinations~\cite{Mathijssen2015, Roozing2021}, variable stiffness mechanisms~\cite{Wolf2016, Toubar2022}, and mode-switchable gear trains~\cite{Zhu2025}.
 However, these approaches modify stiffness magnitude, spring engagement timing, or gear configuration within a fixed topology.
 None switches the elastic element grounding path itself between the series and parallel topologies.
+This distinction is particularly relevant for legged robots and lower-limb exoskeletons, where heel strike favors SEA compliance and push-off favors PEA efficiency within a single stride.
 Table~\ref{tab:comparison} summarizes this landscape.